 The prospective Entrepreneur in various fields is identified.

-At this stage, various programmes are organized for the development of entrepreneurs, which include vocational guidance programmes, management Training, and Technical training.
+At this stage, various programs are organized for the development of entrepreneurs, which include vocational guidance programs, management Training, and Technical training.

-In addition, various policies and programmes are organized for the expansion of industrial activities.
+In addition, various policies and programs are organized for the expansion of industrial activities.

-At this stage, various support organizations, like Central labour organizations, state-level organizations, and Research, testing and Standards organizations, etc. are established for the expansion of economic activities and entrepreneurial promotion.
+At this stage, various support organizations, like Central labor organizations, state-level organizations, Research, testing, and Standards organizations, etc. are established for the expansion of economic activities and entrepreneurial promotion.

-These organizations provide various types of motivation, assistance, facilities, and services to entrepreneurs.
+These organizations provide various types of employee motivation, assistance, facilities, and services to entrepreneurs.

-At the last stage, follow-up of government programmes and policies formulated for entrepreneurial development is undertaken.
+In the last stage, follow-up of government programs and policies formulated for entrepreneurial development is undertaken.

 The system of feedback is introduced for entrepreneurial expansion and development.